ReverseSacle/Auto_Wake_LeanCloud/README_EN.md

 ## Ⅱ.AutoClean.yml
 + Actions File, for cleaning the commit created in the process of Action
-+ The Default of Schedule Time is the stander of UTC, `01:00` in Tusday and wednesday(You could modify this by changing the value of `-cron` in AutoClean.yml file)
++ The default of schedule time is the stander of UTC, `01:00` in Tusday and wednesday(You could modify this by changing the value of `-cron` in AutoClean.yml file)
 + The main subjects of cleaning are those `action commit` which have been existed for 2 day(You could modify this by changing the `value of days_to_expiration`)
 + The main page of cleaning is 10(You could modify this by changing the value of `pages`)
 + Supporting wake by youself